Skip to content

 Got a raked, cathedral or exposed-beam roof?

 Don’t take “it can’t be done” for an answer.
-Send me your address and I’ll give you an honest, fixed-price quote within 48 hours for most houses, no deposit, no day-of surprises.
+Send me your address and I’ll give you a straight, fixed-price quote within 48 hours for most houses, no deposit, no day-of surprises.
 Servicing Brisbane, SE QLD & northern NSW.

 Peter Johnson